th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 `CheckRuleRequest`

-- Used to verify a single message, and you are unable to identify additional messages that could be sent by the system
+- Used to verify a single message, and you are unable to identify additional messages that could be sent by the system.

 `NoMessageCheckRequest`